gioxx/Nebula.KB/blog/2026-07-27-ExchangeOnlineGraphAssemblyClash/index.md

 | ExchangeOnlineManagement | 3.10.1 |
 | Microsoft.Graph | 2.38.1 |
 | Microsoft.Graph.Authentication | 2.38.1 |

+### Follow-up test with Microsoft.Graph 2.39.0

+On August 17, 2026, the same PowerShell 7.6.4 and ExchangeOnlineManagement 3.10.1 environment was retested after updating Microsoft.Graph and Microsoft.Graph.Authentication to 2.39.0.
+The Graph-first sequence completed the Graph sign-in, but the subsequent Exchange Online WAM sign-in failed with `RuntimeBroker` and `System.NullReferenceException` while acquiring the token.
+This confirms that 2.39.0 does not yet justify removing Nebula's WAM-disabled Exchange Online mitigation.

 PowerShell 7.6 itself is not the regression.
 In fact, Microsoft documents PowerShell **7.6.0 or later** as a requirement for ExchangeOnlineManagement 3.10.0 and later because those releases use .NET 10 dependencies.